nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/parfitt.md

 ## Education:
 - 2010 - 2014: PhD, Atmospheric and Oceanic Physics, Imperial College London
 - 2006 - 2010: M Phys, University of Oxford

+## Mentoring Experience:
+In the past three years, Dr. Parfitt has been the primary advisor to five graduate students, two undergraduate students and one postdoctoral scientist, and has served on the committee of four graduate students.
+Previously, he worked closely with K-12 awareness programs at Woods Hole Oceanographic Institution, and served as the postgraduate and undergraduate representative at Imperial College London and University of Oxford, where he was actively involved in outreach to underrepresented groups in STEM.

 ## Publications:
 1. 2020 R.Parfitt and Y.Kwon, “The modulation of Gulf Stream influence on the troposphere by the eddy-driven jet”, Journal of Climate, 33(10), 4109-4120.